 The undergraduate minor in Environmental Education is offered to students interested in building environmental literacy (environmental knowledge, attitudes, skills & behaviors) among pre-K through adult audiences.
 Environmental literacy includes environmental awareness and knowledge, pro-environmental attitudes and sensitivity, critical thinking skills necessary to analyze complex environmental challenges, and motivation to act in environmentally responsible ways.
-Undergraduates may be interested in careers including informal science education (e.g., in museums or aquaria), environmental interpretation (e.g., parks and nature centers), or formal K- 12 education, or any other career that involves connecting people with the environment.
-The minor is designed to give an opportunity to make substantial progress toward the NC Environmental Education Certification program, a certification listed as a requirement (or working towards) for positions within many parks, informal science education facilities, and recognized and favored nationally by many museums, aquaria, and nature centers.
+Undergraduates may be interested in careers including informal science education (e.g., in museums or aquaria), environmental interpretation (e.g., parks and nature centers), formal K- 12 education, or any other career that involves connecting people with the environment.
+The minor is designed to give an opportunity to make substantial progress toward the NC Environmental Education Certification program, a certification listed as a requirement (or working towards) for positions within many parks and informal science education facilities, and recognized and favored nationally by many museums, aquaria, and nature centers.

 Department of Parks, Recreation & Tourism Management

 SIS code: 15EEDM

 To be certified as having completed the minor in Environmental education, students must have a minimum 2.0 grade point average across all courses used toward the minor.
 The minor will be certified prior to graduation.
 The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.
 Paperwork for the minor should be completed no later than during the registration period for the student’s final semester at NC State.
 Other specifications include:

 - Enrollment in the minor is open to any student at NC State.

 - Students must take 6 hours of required courses and 9 hours of electives for a total of 15 hours, per the course requirements list